-You need to declare names for new database objects (and in some cases. for storage objects, such as dbspaces) when you use data definition language (DDL) statements such as CREATE TABLE, CREATE INDEX, and RENAME COLUMN.
-This section describes considerations for declaring names for database objects in a nondefault locale.
+You must declare names for new database objects (and in some cases, for storage objects, such as dbspaces) when you use data definition language (DDL) statements such as CREATE TABLE, CREATE INDEX, and RENAME COLUMN.

+These topics describe considerations for declaring names for database objects in a nondefault locale.
 In particular, this section explains which SQL identifiers and delimited identifiers accept non-ASCII characters.

 Important: To use a nondefault locale, you must set the appropriate locale environment variables for IBM Informix products.
-For more information, see "Setting a Nondefault Locale" on page 1-21.
+For more information, see "Set a nondefault locale" on page 1-20.

-Rules for Identifiers
+Rules for identifiers